Books

 love for the first time.
 It's a sappy, sci-fi/new-age mish-mosh

-about ancient aliens battling through time, the destruction of the Earth
+about ancient aliens battling through time, evil ruling the universe

-and how two humans survive it through the power of love.
+and how two humans overcome it through the power of love.
 Yes,

 it's about as corny as that makes it sound!
 But hey, I was young